The Department for Education states that there is a need:

 Tolerance of Those of Different Faiths and Beliefs:

 Children learn about the faiths of Islam and Judaism through our Religious Education programme.
-They learn about the tolerance of different faiths and beliefs.
+They learn to embrace different faiths and beliefs.

 This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community which is by large white British.
 Collective Worships and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
 We celebrate ‘European Day of Languages’ as a whole school encouraging children to research and discover differences and similarities between us and our European neighbours.
 Likewise we use opportunities such as the Olympics and World Cup to study and learn about life and culture in countries such as Brazil .

-Click on the image below to see how British Values underpins everything that we do at St Columba’s Roman Catholic Primary School.
+Click on the link below to see how British Values underpins everything that we do at St Columba’s Catholic Primary School: